 What is Data Completeness?
-Definition and Examples
+Definition, Examples, and Best Practices

 If you care about whether your business succeeds or fails, you should care about data completeness.
 Data completeness is important because it has a huge impact on your bottom line.
 Unfortunately, that impact often goes undetected—until it’s too late.